Reich Association of Jews in Germany: Reichsvereinigung controlled as an organ of the RSHA

 Different from the old Reichsvereinigung, which had been an umbrella of all different kinds of Jewish associations and congregations, representing their interests and organising self-help for Jews and Jewish organisations, the new Reichsvereinigung was meant to be a device to better control and discriminate against German and Austrian Jews and Gentiles of Jewish descent.

 The new Reichsvereinigung had no internal autonomy.
 Members of its executive board were not elected, but appointed according to the wishes of the Gestapo.
 The Reichsvereinigung made the Jüdisches Nachrichtenblatt its press organ, since all the other 64 papers of Jewish alignment had been forbidden after the November Pogroms in 1938.

 The government agencies occupied with the discrimination and persecution of German Jews (and Gentile Germans of Jewish descent), learnt their lesson from the public unease following the open terror during the November Pogroms.
 In order not to evoke unease among the general German population, the Reich government preferred to hide its activities.
 The Reichsvereinigung was charged with announcing the ever-growing number of anti-Semitic ordinances to its persecuted members, and supervising their obedience.

 The decision to murder the Jews was made official policy at the Wannsee conference (January 1942) which discussed its implementation.
 Government agencies involved were concerned about the acceptability of their actions.
 A huge logistical effort was made to transport the deportees over long distances to the East, instead of killing them by mobile squads – as practised in the occupied East – wherever they would find them.

 Repeated deportations of German Jews to the East started on 18 October 1941.

 After the Gestapo announced the date and the number of deportees, the Reichsvereinigung sometimes had to choose who was to be deported.
 Gestapo officials then collected the deportees from one of its premises, before loading them onto a train for transport.
 This could take up to a week of waiting.
 It is claimed by some Germans today that the Holocaust was carried out far away from the eyes and ears of the general German population and that therefore they had no idea of what was going on.

-After most of its members had been deported, the Reichssicherheitshauptamt forcibly dissolved the new Reichsvereinigung in June 1943 and its remaining employees—with the exception of Walter Lustig, the medical director of the Jewish Hospital of Berlin—were deported to Theresienstadt.
+After most of its members had been deported, the RSHA forcibly dissolved the new Reichsvereinigung in June 1943 and its remaining employees—with the exception of Walter Lustig, the medical director of the Jewish Hospital of Berlin—were deported to Theresienstadt.